SPFx: Check if User is an Admin or an Owner is SharePoint

 Checking If a User Is an Admin in an Application Customizer

-An Application Customizer can be used when you need to check the admin status across all pages of a SharePoint site.
+An Application Customizer can be used when you need to check admin status across every page of a SharePoint site, rather than just one web part’s rendering:

 import { BaseApplicationCustomizer } from '@microsoft/sp-application-base';